0LNetworkCommunity/documentation/docs/archive/proposals/proposal_2210-5_revenue_binding_primitives.md

 * This document is a Draft / Work in Progress.
 It will change until marked as FINAL.
 The closing date for revisions is 15 October.
-* Publication here is an invitation for community collaboration and co\-creation.
+* Publication here is an invitation for community collaboration and co-creation.
-* To engage on this content, visit the **\#governance\-proposals** channel on the 0L Discord (link at bottom right)
+* To engage on this content, visit the **\#governance-proposals** channel on the 0L Discord (link at bottom right)
 * Once this Proposal is finalized, it will be the subject of Voting on the Radical X Change platform.
-If you do not yet have credentials, visit the **\#rxc\-voice\-discussion** channel on the 0L Discord and make a request to join.
+If you do not yet have credentials, visit the **\#rxc-voice-discussion** channel on the 0L Discord and make a request to join.
 * **Voting opens 17 Oct and closes 22 Oct**